rstek/cuez-assignment/Duplication.md

 </details>

 #### Duplicate Blocks
-0. DuplicationBase::handle() will decide if we continue
+0. `DuplicationBase::handle()` decides if we should continue.
 1. Given the new episode id, get all new parts (chunked)
-2. For each new part, get all the new items (chunked).
-And list their original item ids.
+2. For each new part, get all the new items (chunked) and list their original item ids.
 2. Given the list of original item ids, find all blocks for those items to duplicate and prepare new records.
 We chunk the query to limit potential performance issues.
 3. Bulk insert duplicate blocks for each chunk
 4. Update EpisodeDuplication with progress